Open Polytechnic is part of Te Pūkenga – New Zealand Institute of Skills and Technology (Te Pūkenga).

 Frequently asked questions

 Q2.
-I expect to complete my qualification in 2022, will it have Open Polytechnic’s name on my qualification certificate?
+I expect to complete my qualification before 1 November 2022, will it have Open Polytechnic’s name on my qualification certificate?

 A4.
-While you will be enrolled with Te Pūkenga from 2023 and the Open Polytechnic name will no longer be used, you will still study as you do now and you can expect the same level of care, expertise and excellence in online and distance learning delivery from us.
+While you will be enrolled with Te Pūkenga from 1 November 2022, you will still study as you do now and you can expect the same level of care, expertise and excellence in online and distance learning delivery from us.

 A5.
 Yes, it will still be recognised by NZQA, employers and industry bodies.